raquejim/raquejim/README.md

 Hello!
 I am Raquel, a current undergraduate senior student at New York University Shanghai interested in environmental data scince.
 I have expertise in data analysis, data visualization and database design.

 ## 📁 Portfolio
-Here are some of the projects I have worked on: Portfolio
+Here are all of the [projects](https://github.com/raquejim/Portfolio-Guide) I have worked on for NYU and for leisure!

 ## 🛠️ Tools
 * Languages: Python, SQL, Java